wolfmanjm/smon6502/README.md

 # SMON

+This repo modifies the original by adding RIA support instead of a UART.
+Also the location of the jump table is labelled and used so as not to create a larger binary.

+The rest is pretty much the same....

 SMON is a machine language monitor and direct assembler for the Commodore 64, published in 1984 in "64'er" magazine (for more info see the [credit section](https://github.com/dhansel/smon6502#credits) below).